J.B. by Archibald MacLeish

 Directed by Nambi Williams ’19

 A malfunctioning piece of office equipment brings out the worst in a diverse group of co-workers.
 Join us for a one-night-only Halloween special!

 Pygmalion, by George Bernard Shaw

 “In George Bernard Shaw’s play, based on a classical myth, a blustering phonetics professor bets that he can turn a Cockney flower girl into a passable society lady in three months.”
 (Playbill)

-When can I audition for these three exciting productions, or get involved with the production in other ways (like working on the design team, stage managing, and other fun roles)?
+When can I audition for these exciting productions, or get involved with the production in other ways (like working on the design team, stage managing, and other fun roles)?

 These productions sound exciting, but I’ve never done anything theater-related.
 Can I still participate?

 Absolutely!
 We’re always thrilled to see new actors auditioning, regardless of if they have any experience.
 And we’re even more thrilled to teach anyone who wants to learn about everything else that goes into a production, so if you’re interested in a more technical/behind-the-scenes job but don’t have experience, we’re also very excited to have you!